Rbfinch/grepq/README.md

 1642712
 ```

+For the curious-minded, note that the regex patterns in `16S-no-iupac.txt`, `16S-iupac.json`, and `16S-iupac-and-predicates.json` are from Table 3 of Martinez-Porchas, Marcel, et al. "How conserved are the conserved 16S-rRNA regions?."
+PeerJ 5 (2017): e3036.

 **Test script**

 You may also run the test script (`test.sh`) in the `examples` directory to more fully test `grepq`.
 From the `examples directory`, run the following command: